 Cons:

-With manual payroll, every payday is a thrilling game of ‘Guess What’s Wrong!’
-Here are some bugs that come with manual payrolls:
+Here are some bugs that come with manual payroll:

 - Time-Consuming: Requires more time to gather data and calculate payroll manually.
 Additionally, creating a new record feels like a plethora of work.